onit4ku/GATK_courses/README.md

+---
+title: GATK2019
+layout: default
+permalink: /GATK_courses
+---

+The 2019 community meeting is hosted by the <a href="http://www.clinbioinfosspa.es/">Clinical Bioinformatics Area, FPS, Hospital Virgen del Rocio</a>.

 # GATK courses application form

-Web application made with Laravel, incorporates a form with a list of fields about the courses of GATK for the inscription about the student.
+Web application made with Laravel, incorporates a form with a list of fields about the courses of GATK for the inscription about the attendant.

 ![screenshot](http://clinbioinfosspa.es/files/image/gatk.png)

-This app save the form data in a database.
+This app save the form data in a MySQL database, send emails and notify the user, and checks in the db.

 `This is running Laravel version 5.6.`